hluu5/stockx_challenge/README.md

 New Relic also has Alert feature that will alert you if your app falls below certain thresholds.
 For example, I set my app to have error rate of above 2%.
 It will automatically notify me through email or slack.

 Apps and Postgres are also being kept alive always with Docker's restart policy.
 If we don't use Docker to manage our app, we can use PM2 to keep our app alive and restart automatically.
+However, New Relic is key here to health check our app.
+We don't want to keep restarting our app without knowing the cause of its failures.

 ### Other Tasks That Are Not In Scope Of This Project But Real Production App Should Have:
 #### Performance: